 Respiratory complications of SS include airway mucosal dryness (also known as xerotrachea), a variety of interstitial lung diseases (ILDs), non-Hodgkin lymphomas, pleural thickening or effusion, and, rarely, thromboembolic disease or pulmonary hypertension.

 The clinical manifestations, evaluation, and diagnosis of interstitial lung disease in SS will be reviewed here.
 The clinical manifestations, classification, criteria for diagnosis, and pathogenesis of Sjögren's syndrome are presented separately.
-(See "Clinical manifestations of Sjögren's syndrome: Exocrine gland disease" and "Clinical manifestations of Sjögren's syndrome: Extraglandular disease" and "Classification and diagnosis of Sjögren's syndrome" and "Pathogenesis of Sjögren's syndrome".)
+(See "Clinical manifestations of Sjögren's syndrome: Exocrine gland disease" and "Clinical manifestations of Sjögren's syndrome: Extraglandular disease" and "Diagnosis and classification of Sjögren's syndrome" and "Pathogenesis of Sjögren's syndrome".)